“Teaching children to read is a fundamental moral obligation of the society.”

 (Dr. J. Buckingham.
 Putting the record straight about research on reading)

-In January 2022, a paper was published written by Dominic Wyse and Alice Bradbury, both researchers at UCL’s Institute of Education (headquarters of Reading Recovery Europe), with the title ‘Reading wars or reading reconciliation?
-A critical examination of robust research evidence, curriculum policy and teachers’ practices for teaching phonics and reading’
+In January 2022, a paper was published written by Dominic Wyse and Alice Bradbury with the title ‘Reading wars or reading reconciliation?
+A critical examination of robust research evidence, curriculum policy and teachers’ practices for teaching phonics and reading.’

 https://bera-journals.onlinelibrary.wiley.com/doi/10.1002/rev3.3314